yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/gin.md

 ### DELETE, INSERT, UPDATE

-Writes to the index, whether though query or index build, currently have limitations:
+Writes to the index, whether through query or index build, currently have limitations:

 - Writing nulls to the index is not supported.
   - Columns cannot have null elements (for example, an array with element `null`).